 AnalysesSwitzerland's ecological footprint

 It currently measures 5 global hectares (gha) per capita.
-Our country's biocapacity, however, is a mere 1.2 global hectares per capita (data for 2007).
+Our country's biocapacity, however, is a mere 1.2 gha per capita (data for 2008).

-Carbon emissions accounts for 64% of the Ecological Footprint, making it the most significant factor overall.
-Moreover, the carbon Footprint has also grown more rapidly over the last few decades than any other factor.
-Use of cropland, forests and pastures another major factor, account for 32% of the total Footprint.
+Carbon emissions account for 65% of the ecological footprint, making it the most significant factor overall.
+It has also grown substantially more than any other factor of the ecological footprint.
+Another major factor is our use of arable land, forests and pastures, which accounts for 32% of the total ecological footprint.

-We live at the cost of other world regions or future generations
+We are living at the cost of other world regions and future generations

 The ecological footprint is a kind of “resource accounting”